kiler129/doctrine2/docs/en/reference/faq.rst

 See :doc:`the tutorial on composite primary keys for more information<../tutorials/composite-primary-keys>`.

-How can i paginate fetch-joined collections?
+How can I paginate fetch-joined collections?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are issuing a DQL statement that fetches a collection as well you cannot easily iterate